Published: 2010 (3rd edition)

 “If you have distilled your thinking to its essence, you will probably be able to express it in simple words”

 WRITE THE WAY YOU SPEAK.
-Do not write like a lawyer or a bureaucrat.
-The best thing is to write the way we speak.
+Don’t write like a lawyer or a bureaucrat.
+Write the way you speak.
 Use a down-to-earth and humble language.
 There is always a simple and humble way to say the same thing as the “show off” word.
 Avoid exaggerations as a single exaggeration in an otherwise well-argued text can cause suspicion for the whole point.

 EDIT YOURSELF.
 Skilled writers view editing as part of the writing process and not just as a necessary evil.
 Write first and then edit.
 Go through the text once with the question in your head “what should I delete?”.
 Good writers also change a lot in the text – the presentation order affects the understanding.
 Also, read the text for inaccuracies in the facts and holes in your arguments and to get a sense of whether the tone is right.